30 January 2020 — UK and Europe suspend the marketing of Picato® Gel.

 The safety and effectiveness of ingenol mebutate gel have not been established in patients less than 18 years of age, but actinic keratoses are not generally seen in children.

 Off label use

-A case report described resolution of a keloid following treatment with 0.05% ingenol mebutate gel daily for 2 days.
+A case report described the resolution of a keloid following treatment with 0.05% ingenol mebutate gel daily for two days.